Manawatū–Whanganui: Topography

 Manawatū-Whanganui takes up a large proportion of the lower half of the North Island.
 It is the second-largest local government region in the North Island and the sixth-largest in New Zealand, totalling 22,215 km2 (8.1% of New Zealand's land area).
-The region stretches from north of Taumarunui to south of Levin on the west coast, and across to the east coast from Cape Turnagain to Owhanga.
+The region stretches from north of Taumarunui to south of Levin on the west coast, and across to the east coast from Cape Turnagain to Ōwhango.
 It borders the Waikato, Taranaki, Hawke's Bay and Wellington regions and includes river catchment areas that run from the volcanic plateau to the sea.
 The Pacific Ocean is the eastern boundary and the Ruahine Range forms a natural boundary with Hawke's Bay.

 The area includes a variety of landscape formations.
 Districts close to the Volcanic Plateau are higher and more rugged, often subject to harsh temperatures in winter.
 The Manawatū District has a much gentler topography, consisting mainly of the flat, tree-studded Manawatū Plains that run between the ranges and the sea.
 The land was under the sea till about 500,000 years ago and still has a very thick layer of marine sediment, which is about five or six million years old.
 A block faulting system underneath the thick sediment has raised a series of domes and gentle depressions.
-These structures can provide natural storage areas for oil and some of the Manawatu domes have been drilled.
+These structures can provide natural storage areas for oil and some of the Manawatū domes have been drilled.
 The domes have shaped the course of the Manawatū River, giving it a meandering path which, uniquely among New Zealand rivers, begins close to the east coast and exits on the west coast.
-The Manawatū River begins just inside the Hawke's Bay Region, then flows through a deep gorge to the Manawatu Plains before exiting in the Tasman Sea.
+The Manawatū River begins just inside the Hawke's Bay Region, then flows through a deep gorge to the Manawatū Plains before exiting in the Tasman Sea.
 The river is also unique in New Zealand (and rare worldwide) in that this gorge (the Manawatū Gorge) is a water gap through recently uplifted rock, causing the river to flow from relatively low-lying land along an eroded course through higher terrain.
 The Whanganui District is more rugged, with canyon-like valleys and gorges carved out of the soft rock by rivers and ocean waves.

 The region includes a series of mountain ranges, notably the Tararua Range and the Ruahine Range and the three major active volcanoes of the North Island.
 Mount Ruapehu at 2,797 m is the tallest mountain in the North Island, Ngauruhoe 2,291 m and Tongariro 1,968 m.
 During the last 100 years Ruapehu has experienced six significant eruptions, and last erupted in 1995 and 1996.

 Three major rivers divide the region: the Whanganui (290 km), Manawatū (182 km)), and Rangitīkei (241 km).
 The Whanganui is the second-longest river and has the second-largest catchment in the North Island, draining most of the inland region west of Lake Taupō.
 There are few roads in this area, which contains some of the largest surviving areas of native bush in the North Island.